openmainframeproject/feilong/doc/source/quickstart.rst

 is setup and running normally.

-For use of the z/VM Cloud Connector RESTful-API, please continue to the section of :ref:`Setup for running RESTful API` for the additional setup.
+For use of the z/VM Cloud Connector RESTful-API, please continue to the section of :ref:`Setup web server for running RESTful API` for the additional setup.

 .. code-block:: python